SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 16 September 2024 - Fix - Admin - Organization keys required at least one permission [ID 40596]
+#### 16 September 2024 - Enhancement - Admin - Organization keys now require at least one permission [ID 40596]

-It is now required to assign at least one permission to a organization key when creating one.
+When you create an organization key, you now need to assign at least one permission to it.

 #### 12 September 2024 - Fix - Catalog API - Unable to change publishing state for a specific version of a Catalog item [ID 40710]